csgohacks/master-guide/code-of-conduct.md

 # Code of conduct

-Thanks for helping us to inprove to this project!
+Thanks for helping us to improve to this project!
 Before you create any pull requests, feel free to check out some information here:

 ## Behaviour